Money and duty free for Iceland

 Visitors may bring conventional medicines suitable for personal needs during their stay to cover up to a maximum of 100 days.
 Customs officers can request a doctor's certificate if appropriate.

-Prohibited imports include uncooked meats and meat products, uncooked milk and eggs, snuff, various weapons, narcotics and dangerous drugs.
+Prohibited imports include meat products, milk, raw eggs, snuff, various weapons, narcotics and dangerous drugs.